-In this day and age, there really is no excuse to not back-up your data – there are so many options available, most of which are cost-effective and reliable.
+In this day and age, there really is no excuse not to back up your data.
+There are so many computer storage options available.
+Most of which are cost-effective and reliable.
 Here at eProvided, we help people recover data they feared lost across any storage device, but we know, prevention is better than cure.
-To keep your work, documentation, or precious media as safe as possible, you should be making back-ups in whatever storage devices you can get your hands on – if the worst happens, and your computer itself breaks or gets stolen, you’ll still be able to access all the materials you need from another PC, laptop, or tablet.
+To keep your work, documentation, or precious media as safe as possible, you should be making back-ups in whatever storage devices you can get your hands on.
+Thus, if your computer breaks or gets stolen, you’ll still be able to access all the materials you need from another PC, laptop, or tablet.

 So, what types of computer storage are out there on the market, and what advantages and disadvantages does each offer?
 Join us as we take a look at the most popular items.

-As well as the hard drive in your computer, you can also use external hard drives with your desktop or laptop – these are plugged-in but remain separate from your device, and are typically available in two models: a 3.5inch ‘desktop’ style, or a 2.5inch ‘portable’ style.
-These usually differ in price, with desktop models being cheaper than portable ones, though both can provide the same amount of storage space.
+As well as the hard drive in your computer, you can also use external hard drives with your desktop or laptop.
+These external hard drives are plugged-in but remain separate from your device.
+External drives are typically available in two models: a 3.5inch ‘desktop’ style, or a 2.5inch ‘portable’ style.
+These usually differ in price, with desktop models being cheaper than portable ones.
+Both can provide the same amount of storage space.
 However, many people prefer desktop hard drives, as they tend to offer faster performance and sturdier construction.
 These are a great choice for backing-up considerable amounts of data locally.

 USB disk drives, you’ll probably be familiar with these.
-Similar to SSD storage devices, but with less capacity and a smaller design, these also feature no moving components, which makes them durable and better-suited for portability: you can carry these around your neck on lanyards, or in your pockets.
-Many people use these for backing-up data when away from home so they can easily transfer materials from one computer to another.
+Similar to SSD storage devices, but with less capacity and a smaller design, these also feature no moving components, which makes them durable and better-suited for portability.
+You can carry these around your neck on lanyards, or in your pockets.
+Many people use these for backing-up data when away from home.
+Thus, they can easily transfer materials from one computer to another.
 These are cheap, easy to use, and durable, but can only store limited amounts of data.

 This is a hugely popular storage option for many people now, in both domestic and business settings.
-Companies are now more likely to keep data online, to reduce the amount of physical space needed for record-keeping, and for allowing multiple people across the business (and further afield) to access and modify certain data.
+Companies are now more likely to keep data online, to reduce the amount of physical space needed for record-keeping.
+It allows for multiple people across the business to access and modify certain data.
 Cloud storage also allows users to invite other users to share documentation, for easier collaboration than even email can provide – you can see changes or comments other users make in real-time, and add more and more people as required.